Table of contents

 Visual Studio users must specify whether they want to build the Release or Debug version.

-To run benchmarks, execute the benchmark
+To run transcoding benchmarks, execute the benchmark

 command.
 You can get help on its usage by first building it and then calling it with the --help